cillyk/GE1-Assignment/readme.md

 *Proposal*

-A futuristic fish tank
+A futuristic fish tank that acts as a speaker/visualizer

 I wish to create a futuristic fish tank in unity
-I want the fish to be generated using shapes and then to have a randomly selected appearence I want the tank go have a futuristic appearance along with buttons that the user can interact with The buttons should change the apperence of both the fish and tanks The Fish will move in a generated path using similar trigjnamotery to what we did In class
+I want the fish to look futuristic and contain moving fish I wish to use music to change the coloursand appearence of the fish and tank with the eat of the music

 # Instructions for use